-IDEA Onsite Monitoring Review (Tier 3)
+IDEA Monitoring Review Process (Tier 3)

-The intent of the IDEA Onsite Monitoring Review is to maximize the use of resources that will result in improved academic, social, and postsecondary outcomes for students with disabilities and to implement federal and state requirements.
-The IDEA Onsite Monitoring Review focuses on individual educational agency needs while leveraging the educational agency's strengths to address opportunities for improvement.
-The state support team serves as the primary source for technical assistance and professional development during implementation of strategies and activities to support sustained improvement.
+The intent of the IDEA Monitoring Review Process is to maximize the use of resources that will result in better academic, social and postsecondary outcomes for students with disabilities and to implement federal and state requirements.
+The IDEA Monitoring Review Process focuses on individual educational agency needs while leveraging the educational agency's strengths to address opportunities for improvement.
+This multi-year process is closely linked and integrated into the Ohio Improvement Process, utilizing existing leadership structures and procedures for data analysis, planning, implementation and monitoring of strategies and actions designed to improve outcomes for students with disabilities.
+The state support team serves as the primary source for technical assistance and professional development during implementation of improvement strategies and activities and supporting sustained improvement.

-Generally, educational agencies are notified at least three months prior to the month in which their onsite review will take place.
-The notification includes a process for scheduling an initial meeting with the educational agency leadership team and state support team partners.
+Generally, identified districts are notified in the spring prior to the school year in which their review will take place.
+Notification will include a process for scheduling an initial meeting with the district and state support team partners.

-Career Technical Centers (CTCs), Educational Service Centers (ESCs) and County Boards of Developmental Disabilities (CBDD) serve multiple districts.
-When a CTC, ESC, or CBDD is selected for an IDEA Monitoring Review, all associate educational agencies will be included in all review activities as outlined in this guide.
-There is shared responsibility and accountability for agencies that have agreed to provide educational services to associate districts and communities.
-As such, both the selected educational agency and all associate educational agencies will be expected to share responsibility and collaborate to ensure that special education services and documentation are complete and compliant with state and federal special education laws and regulations.
+Each year the Department selects at least one Career Technical Center (CTC), Educational Service Center (ESC) or County Board of Developmental Disabilities (CBDD) for a Tier 3 review.
+When agencies serving multiple districts (CTCs, ESCs, CBDDs) are selected for a Tier 3 review, all associate educational agencies will be included in all review activities as outlined in this guide.
+While the district of residence is ultimately responsible for compliance with all state and federal special education laws and regulations, there is shared responsibility and accountability for agencies that have agreed to provide educational services to member districts and communities.
+As such, both the selected educational agency and all associate educational agencies will be expected to share responsibility and collaborate to ensure that special education services and documentation are complete and compliant.
 Any corrections required from the review process are expected to be completed quickly and accurately.
 The Department will notify the associate educational agencies of the review schedule and other pertinent details regarding the review process.
-All educational agencies engaged with services with the CTC, ESC, or CBDD will be held responsible for the correction of any noncompliance and other actions as stipulated in the Department's summary report and subsequent corrective action plan.
+All educational agencies (districts of residence) engaged with services with the CTC, ESC or CBDD will be held responsible for the correction of any noncompliance and other actions as stipulated in the Department's summary report and subsequent corrective action plan.